A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Introduction and statements of the results

-\end{rem} In the second part of the paper, we adress the following question: what happens for the Riesz transform if one removes the hypothesis that $\mathcal{H}^1(M)=\{0\}$ ?
-As we see from the example of $\R^n\#\R^n$, all that we can hope is the boundedness on $L^p$ for $1<p<n$.
-And indeed, we will show:
+\end{conj} In the second part of the paper, we adress the following question: what happens for the Riesz transform if one removes the hypothesis that $\mathcal{H}^1(M)=\{0\}$ ?
+As we see from the example of $\R^n\#\R^n$, all we can hope is the boundedness on $L^p$ for $1<p<n$.
+And indeed, we will show (cf Theorem \ref{transformee de Riesz pour 1<p<n}):